wout/dat-metadata-standard/README.md

 ### **1**.
 Scene

 The *scene* token is the part the end user will receive in their wallet.
 It contains all the information to render the NFT.
+This part adds a `renderer` property to the CIP 25 standard:

 ```
 {